 It’s important to note that this course is not for regulatory purposes.
 If you are assessing habitat to meet EPA’s credible data guidelines, we suggest that you consider the professional level QHEI, also offered by MBI.

 Don't miss this opportunity - register soon as space is limited.
 Lunch is included!

-Includes a detailed overview of the cQHEI, along with an introduction to Ohio Water Quality Standards (WQS) and biological monitoring, and their relationship to the Citizen QHEI.
-We will focus on the importance of habitat in your local stream, and also how cumulative habitat losses can affect stream quality at watershed and larger scales.
+Includes a detailed overview of the cQHEI, including an introduction to Ohio Water Quality Standards (WQS) and biological monitoring, and their relationship to the Citizen QHEI.
+We will focus on the importance of habitat in your local streams, and how cumulative habitat losses can affect stream quality at watershed and larger scales.
 This will help to illustrate, for example, how the condition of your local stream can affect conditions such as the harmful algal blooms and hypoxia (loss of oxygen) seen in the Gulf of Mexico, Lake Erie, and the Ohio River.

 While in the field we will apply what was learned in the classroom.
 We will review scoring methods, and each participant will practice scoring while trainers provide feedback.
-The field work will provide a practical experience in objective data collection and evaluation.
+The fieldwork will provide practical experience in objective data collection and evaluation.